Ganeshdhanawade/Data-Science-Portfolio/README.md

 ## Instructions for Running Python Notebooks Locally
 1.Install dependencies using requirements.txt.

-2.Run notebooks as usual by using a jupyter notebook server, Vscode etc.
+2.Run notebooks as usual by using a jupyter notebook, server, Vscode etc.

+# End-to-End Projects
+##### Below is the end to end projects and it can attach by resume
+[Rice Production Analysis :]

 # content
 ### Machine Learning